Vladislav Surkov: Political career (1999–2020)

 On 8 February 2007, Moscow State University marked the 125th anniversary of U.S. President Franklin D. Roosevelt's birth with a conference titled "Lessons of the New Deal for Modern Russia and the World", attended by Surkov and political consultant Gleb Pavlovsky.
 Surkov compared Roosevelt's policies to those of President Putin, describing the New Deal as a potential model for modern Russia.
 Pavlovsky suggested that Putin should follow Roosevelt's example and seek a third presidential term.

 According to The Moscow Times, Surkov influenced the appointment of Ramzan Kadyrov as acting Head of the Chechen Republic on 15 February 2007.
 Kadyrov later served multiple terms as head of Chechnya and has been widely accused of human rights abuses.

 In October 2009, Surkov warned that opening and modernizing Russia's political system—a reform agenda stressed by President Dmitry Medvedev—could lead to instability that "could rip Russia apart".

 In September 2011, Mikhail Prokhorov resigned from the Right Cause party after five months as its leader.
 He described the party as a puppet of the Kremlin and called Surkov the "main puppet master of the political process" (главным кукловодом политического процесса), according to Korrespondent, as reported by The New York Times.
 The Kremlin responded that Surkov would remain in his role.
 At that time, Reuters described Surkov as the Kremlin's "shadowy chief political strategist", one of the most powerful men in the government and a close ally of then–Prime Minister Putin.

 Deputy Prime Minister for Economic Modernisation (2011–2013)

-On 28 December 2011, President Dmitry Medvedev reassigned Surkov to the post of Deputy Prime Minister for Economic Modernisation, a move widely interpreted as a consequence of the disputed 2011 parliamentary elections.
-Reflecting on his career at the time, Surkov stated: "I was among those who helped Boris Yeltsin to secure a peaceful transfer of power; among those who helped President Putin stabilize the political system; among those who helped President Medvedev liberalize it.
+On 27 December 2011, President Dmitry Medvedev reassigned Surkov to the post of Deputy Prime Minister for Economic Modernisation, a move widely interpreted as a consequence of the disputed 2011 parliamentary elections.
+Reflecting on his career at the time, Surkov stated: among those who helped Boris Yeltsin to secure a peaceful transfer of power; among those who helped President Putin stabilize the political system; among those who helped President Medvedev liberalize it.
 All the teams were great."